"As part of a balanced lunch.." :) |

 - Heat pan on medium, add oil

 - Add all of the veg and sausage, stir around.
-Add curry powder, stir around (if it's charring, turn the heat down a bit)
+Add curry powder, stir around (if it's charring, turn the heat down a bit) - Cook at medium for about 10 minutes w/ the lid askew, carrots should be softening

 - Add broth, bring to boil and simmer for 10 minutes until the sweet potato is soft